atsushieno/aap-juce/README.md

 (AudioPluginHost builds with CMake too, but our since CMake support came later it is still based on Projucer.
 This may change in the near future.)

+(Frequalizer has moved to CMake model.
+We just haven't followed it yet.)

-### Making application itself builds for Android
+### Making application itself build for Android

-If you are trying to port an existing project to Android, the first thing to do is to make it build for Android, without AAP.
+If you are trying to port an existing project to Android, the first thing to do is to make it build for Android, regardless of AAP.
 If it is a Projucer project, open Projucer, add Android Studio exporter, resave, open on Android Studio and try to build.
-If it is a CMake project, follow check the following section "Make AAP-specific changes: CMake".
+If it is a CMake project, check the next  section ("Make AAP-specific changes: CMake").

 JUCE API is in general less featureful on Android than desktop.
 For example, you have no access to synchronous dialog boxes.
 So you will have to rewrite code to follow asynchronous way or disable code so far.
 Once it's done, let's mark it as **the** porting target application.
+ (They were deprecated in recent JUCE versions in 2021, so newer projects would suffer less.)

 ### Make AAP-specific changes: CMake

 For a project that build with CMake, it is fairly easier to port to AAP.

-There are existing sample projects ([aap-juce-witte-eq](https://github.com/atsushieno/aap-juce-witte-eq) and [aap-juce-chow-phaser](https://github.com/atsushieno/aap-juce-chow-phaser)), and to port an existing plugin project (or even if you are going to create a new JUCE plugin project), it is easier to create new project based off of those existing ones, making changes to your plugin specifics.
+There are existing sample projects listed earlier on this documentation, and to port an existing plugin project (or even if you are going to create a new JUCE plugin project), it is easier to create new project based off of those existing ones, making changes to your plugin specifics.

 The best way to find out what you should make changes can be found by: